 HB 318 (2023)

-Revise law on bail commissioners
+Revise law on bail, bail commissioners, and judicial training

 Eliminates bail commissioners and provides that judges will set bail.
 This bill then rewrites the process to release a defendant before trial.
 Judges would consider various factors when deciding whether or not to release a defendant with or without bail.
 Some of those factors include the severity of the offense, the likelihood of the person returning for trial, the potential danger to the public, etc. The bill does state that a person cannot be held until trial solely because they cannot afford bail.